Ramamurti Rajaraman: Teaching

+Death

+Ramamurti Rajaraman died on 12 July 2025, aged 86.

 Honours and awards

-He is the recipient of the 2014 Leo Szilard Lectureship Award from the American Physical Society for his “efforts to promote peace and nuclear security in South Asia though extensive engagements and writings” and the Shanti Swarup Bhatnagar Prize in Physical Sciences in 1983.
+Rajaraman was the recipient of the 2014 Leo Szilard Lectureship Award from the American Physical Society for his "efforts to promote peace and nuclear security in South Asia through extensive engagements and writings" and the Shanti Swarup Bhatnagar Prize in Physical Sciences in 1983.
 He was also recipient of 1989 Dr. G.P.
 Chatterjee Memorial Award and 1995 S.N.Bose Medal of the Indian National Science Academy.